 When everyone thinks about a place they love, it unites them in that commonality.
 Though everyone has a different special place, they are finding common ground.
-This mutual understanding allows more empathy to enter the discussion.
+This mutual understanding allows more empathy to enter the discussion when transitioning to the questions, how would it feel if this place was at risk, or is this place at risk due to climate change.